xzhang03/NidaqGUI/Configs/Readme.md

 nicfg.scoptophotometry.enable = false;
 ```

 Frequency modulator, meaning how many photometry pulses does it need before triggering an opto pulse.
 The photometry runs at 50 Hz (20 ms per cycle), so the opto actual frequency is 50 Hz/X, e.g., 5 means 10 Hz opto.
+In the scheme above, this corresponds to TPeriod2/TPeriod1 ratio.
 ```matlab
 nicfg.scoptophotometry.freqmod = 5;
 ```